IWSLT/IWSLT.github.io/_pages/2022/conference.md

 Upon acceptance, all papers will be given one (1) additional content page to address reviewers' comments.
 Accepted papers will be published in the ACL 2022 proceedings and will be presented at the IWSLT conference either orally or as a poster.

-The submission procedure will be linked here later this fall.
+The submission procedure will be linked here once available.
 {: .notice--info}